JulienRineau/blog/content/posts/unet-segmentation.md

 draft: false
 ShowToc: true
 ---
 A simple Pytroch U-Net implementation.
 The goal is to have an clean building block that can be used in other bigger projects (e.g. Diffusion).
-The net is tested with a segmentation task on the MIT scene-parse-150 dataset.
+The model is tested with a segmentation task on the MIT scene-parse-150 dataset.

 [Code Repository](https://github.com/JulienRineau/unet-segmentation)